Coderixc/PriceFeedX/README.md

-I developed a very basic Software(Bot) that does the following task - 1.Automatically Fetch NSE Bhav copy,(Manual Click is also included) 2.Programmed to do "Extracvt all" without human intervention.
+I developed a very basic Software(Bot) that does the following task - 1.Automatically Fetch NSE Bhav copy,(Manual Click is also included) 2.Programmed to do "Extract all" without human intervention.
 3.Added  Another Panel which will  presemt stats  and folder structure , which is already extracted and it will verify if some file is missed.
 4.Presented Log panel for all activity/ Event  for a Task done by Bot.